 Your sales reps use their social media to send out the content your marketing team creates

-What’s worse than checking in with a prospect by sending an email with the subject like “Just checking in”?
+What’s worse than checking in with a prospect by sending an email with the subject line: “Just checking in”?

 You know what you’re doing, the prospect knows what you’re up to, but you have to touch base with them, so here you are.

-Marketing can make this awkward exchange go away by providing you with premium content.
+Marketing can make this awkward exchange go away by providing sales with premium content.

 It’s a helpful reason to contact.
 Rather than saying ‘just touching base’ you can say ‘Hey, I remember that you were trying to improve your organization’s internal communication with remote employees.
 We’ve just published a white paper that deals with that issue.’

 Once you’ve added value for that prospect, then you can move them further into the funnel.

 There’s one more simple way for marketing to cut down the leads in your pipeline (and cut down on those awful “just checking in” emails)

 Develop a process for marketing to find prospects who aren’t ready to buy and take them off your hands.